-5. Best friend gifts
+(B) Best friend gifts.

 There’s love beyond just romantic love.
 There are few people that are there for us more than our best friends.
 Help your customers celebrate these special relationships with offers to share with friends.
 Consider buy-one-get-one offers that allow both the customer and the recipient to share in the gift, like two-for-one pedicures or cocktails.

 While there’s Mother’s Day in May and Father’s Day in June (and arguably every day is “Kid’s Day”), Valentine’s Day is a special time for parents to show their love for their children, and children to show their parents how much they love each other.
 Valentine’s Day is a sweet time to create memories for families.
-For restaurant owners, this could be a fun themed brunch.

-7. Furry friend gifts
+(D) Furry friend gift.

 Why should two-legged companions be the only ones getting treats on Valentine’s Day?
 Whether it’s a special grooming offer or special Valentine’s Day themed treats, pet service providers can get in on the holiday of love with offers themed toward the love we have for our furry (or not so furry) companions.